2024

 Released Spring 2022

 Eight bottlings were created from the 2020 vintage: Willamette Valley, Eola-Amity Hills, two from Seven Springs Vineyard, a normal label and Grey Label, Marine, Durant Vineyard, X Omni Vineyard, and Eyrie Vineyard.
-I am contented with the wines, I encourage the youthful exuberance to be embraced.
-Willamette Valley is steely, crisp, subtly spiced.
-Drink now.
+Much has been written about why the 2020 vintage in the Willamette Valley was not just challenging but was downright disastrous.
+That being said, the white wines are surprisingly delicious and while I am pleased with the wines, I advise you to enjoy the wines in their youth e.g. drink in 2022 or 2023.
+There is zero reason to cellar any 2020 wine.
+The Willamette Valley is on the steely, crisp, subtly spiced spectrum.
+Drink by end of 2025.
 Eola-Amity Hills is bright, salty, creamy, a whisper of smoky minerality.
-Drink now.
-Marine is coiled and fresh, just plush enough.
-Drink now.
-Durant Vineyard is vibrant but creamy, with lovely texture.
-Drink now.
+This should have been consumed by now.
+Drink by end of 2025.
+Marine is coiled with just enough plushness and a hint of smoky minerality.
+This should have been consumed by now.
+Drink by end of 2025.
+Durant Vineyard is vibrant but creamy, with ample texture.
+This should have been consumed by now.
+Drink by end of 2025.
 The normal Seven Springs Vineyard is a touch softer and looser at 13.2%, than Seven Springs Vineyard Grey Label, which is chiseled and firm at 12.7%.
-They are best enjoyed side by side, drink now.
+They are best enjoyed side by side.
+Both should have been consumed by now.
+Drink by end of 2025.
 I am amazed at X Omni Vineyard’s complexity, it is layered, vibrant and dense.
-I am encouraged by X Omni, drink over the next two years, by 2025.
+I am encouraged by X Omni, drink over the next two years, by 2025 or 2026.
 I absolutely adore Eyrie Vineyard - it is weightless, delicate, coiled with tremendous density, extract and structure.
-Drink by 2025.
+Drink by 2025 or 2026 if you must cellar it.
+None of the 2020’s should be decanted.

 2019